Booming Gibraltar fears new era of sour relations with Spain

 Though Britain maintains a military base in Gibraltar, the territory is self sufficient.
 One in 10 vehicles in Britain are insured by Gibraltar firms, ships line up to fuel at its port, and 11 million tourists last year enjoyed its balmy weather, rare monkeys and hyper-British pubs festooned with Union Jacks.

-Stand-offs with Spain in recent years have erupted over the handful of small commercial fishing boats from the neighboring Spanish town of La Linea, which regularly cross into disputed waters that Gibraltar claims it has the right to manage.
+Stand-offs with Spain in recent years have erupted over the handful of small commercial fishing boats from the neighbouring Spanish town of La Linea, which regularly cross into shared waters that Gibraltar claims it has the right to manage.

 Then in July, Gibraltar dumped concrete blocks into a shallow part of the bay to form an artificial reef.
 About 30 Spanish fishing boats were circling in protest on Sunday.